 Wasserstein distance and optimal transport

-17 minute read comments
+17 minute read see also thread comments

 The Wasserstein metric or Wasserstein distance, also known as the Earth Mover’s Distance (EMD) or Optimal Transport Distance, is a powerful tool for quantifying the dissimilarity between two probability distributions.
 It finds applications in various fields, such as data science, machine learning, image processing, and information theory.